birkin/rust_marc_experimentation_code/exp02b_read_marcxml_file/subproject_readme.md

 # next

-- label bibnum "raw_bibnum".
+√ label bibnum "raw_bibnum".

-- strip period from raw bibnum.
+√ strip period from raw bibnum.

-- strip check-digit from raw bibnum.
+√ strip check-digit from raw bibnum.

+- address panics --> use functions for all bibnum parsing, and add tests.
+    - handle "bibnum_wocd"

+- add bruknow url as demo.

 - think about next steps...
     - store pieces to sqlite